duritong/puppet-nagios/README.md

 For the irc_bot class:

-- nsa_socket: This optional variable can be used to specify the path to the socket file that the IRC daemon should use.
+  - `nsa_socket`: This optional variable can be used to specify the path to the socket file that the IRC daemon should use.

-- nsa_server: When using the IRC bot, this defines the server address of the IRC network on which the bot will connect.
+  - `nsa_server`: When using the IRC bot, this defines the server address of the IRC network on which the bot will connect.

-- nsa_port: Defines the port number on the IRC server on which the bot should connect.
+  - `nsa_port`: Defines the port number on the IRC server on which the bot should connect.
 When this variable is not set, the port used by default is 6667.

-- nsa_nickname: This is the nickname that the IRC bot will take.
+  - `nsa_nickname`: This is the nickname that the IRC bot will take.

-- nsa_password: Some networks require a password to connect to them.
+  - `nsa_password`: Some networks require a password to connect to them.
                 This defines such a password.

-- nsa_channel: The name of the channel that the IRC bot will join and will post notifications to.
+  - `nsa_channel`: The name of the channel that the IRC bot will join and will post notifications to.

-- nsa_pidfile: This optional variable can be used to define the path to the file that will contain the process ID of the IRC bot daemon.
+  - `nsa_pidfile`: This optional variable can be used to define the path to the file that will contain the process ID of the IRC bot daemon.
-- nsa_realname: The IRC bot user's real name that will be displayed.
+  - `nsa_realname`: The IRC bot user's real name that will be displayed.
 By default, the real name is 'Nagios'.

-- nsa_usenotices: The IRC bot will by default "say" to the channel the nagios message, but you can switch this variable to 'notice' if you would prefer them to be sent as IRC NOTICE messages.
+  - `nsa_usenotices`: The IRC bot will by default "say" to the channel the nagios message, but you can switch this variable to 'notice' if you would prefer them to be sent as IRC NOTICE messages.